turutupa/NodeReact/README.md

-# Lyrical-GraphQL
-Starter project from a GraphQL course on Udemy.com
+# Node & React boilerplate

+This is a copy from GraphQLCasts from Stephen Grider.

+Using this as boilerplate for a Node + React app.